How to Apply

 1. Match for other grants.

 2. Match for funds raised or to be raised from other sources.

 4. Staff and volunteer training and enhanced public awareness

-E. Projects developed in consultation with other agencies and planning groups, and those which promote coordination and sharing among organizations and the elimination of duplicated services.
+E. Projects developed in collaboration with other agencies, planning groups, and those which promote coordination and sharing among organizations and the elimination of duplicated services.

 F. The Foundation operates without discrimination as to race, age, religion, sex, or national origin in the consideration of grant requests, and will award grants only to agencies and organizations which do not discriminate as to race, age, religion, sex, or national origin.

-G. Organizations who receive grants will be asked to add an acknowledgment (e.g. that funding was provided by the New Ulm Area Foundation) to all written materials completed using grant dollars.
+G. Organizations who receive grants will be asked to add an acknowledgment (e.g. that funding was provided by the New Ulm Area Foundation) in all written materials

 H. The organization applying for a grant will list any prior grants, with purpose and/or use, received from the New Ulm Area Foundation within the past five years.

 I. Any organization receiving a grant will be asked to sign a Memorandum of Understanding (MOU) outlining the duties and obligations of being a grant recipient.